Department of History Courses

 HIST 105 -- World Civilization I -- 3 credits (every Fall)

-This course covers the history of the Mesopotamian, Egyptian, East Asian, Indian, Greco-Roman, Islamic, Ancient American, and European civilizations to the year 1500.
-Its goal is to give students an understanding of the history and diversity of world cultures as well as the common experience of being human.
+This course covers the history of the Mesopotamian, Egyptian, East Asian, Indian, Greco-Roman, Islamic, Early African, Ancient American, and European civilizations to the year 1500.
+Its goal is to give students an understanding of the history and diversity of world cultures as well as the common experiences of all human beings.

 HIST 106 -- World Civilization II -- 3 credits (every Spring)

 This course is a continuation of History 105, covering the history of European, Asian, African, Middle Eastern, and Latin American civilizations since 1500.
 It emphasizes political, social, cultural and economic change, as well as encounters and conflicts within and among civilizations.

 HIST 130 -- World Geography -- 3 credits (odd year Spring)

 This course is designed to give students an introduction to world geography.
 It deals with the distribution of human activities and concerns around the world, including languages, religions, social customs, economic and political activities, migration and settlement patterns, and the availability and consumption of resources.

 HIST220 -- American History I -- 3 credits (every Fall)